equinixmetal-archive/docs-packet-legacy/guides/networking/route-bgp-with-bird.md

     "tag":["Route BGP", "BIRD"],
-    "seo-title": "Route BGP with BIRD - Packet Technical Guides", "seo-description": "Route BGP with BIRD on Packet", "og-title": "Route BGP with BIRD",
+    "seo-title": "Route BGP with BIRD - Packet Technical Guides", "seo-description": "Route BGP with BIRD on Packet", "og-title": "Use BIRD to run BGP.",
-    "og-description":"Route BGP with BIRD on Packet"
+    "og-description":"BIRD is a routing software that runs on UNIX-like operating systems.
+Learn how to configure BGP announcer BIRD for local BGP access on Packet."
 }
 </meta> -->